A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

-\item[$\sbt$] $P_k^{j}$ is the payment indicator which is one when there is a payment for claim $k$ in development year $j$ and zero otherwise.
+where $p(\cdot)$ denotes the unknown settlement probability function. \item[$\sbt$] $P_k^{j}$ is the payment indicator which is one when there is a payment for claim $k$ in development year $j$ and zero otherwise.
 Conditional on past events, the payment indicator follows a Bernoulli distribution with

-\item[$\sbt$] $Y_k^{j}$ is the payment size, given that there was a payment in development year $j$.
+where $q(\cdot)$ denotes the unknown payment probability function. \item[$\sbt$] $Y_k^{j}$ is the payment size, given that there was a payment in development year $j$.
 Conditional on past events, the payment size is gamma distributed with mean

 and variance

 \end{itemize} \end{itemize}